Two badly hurt, trapped after car smashes into tree next to motorway

 A reporter at the scene said a white sedan had crashed into a small tree and was at 90 degrees to the motorway with its rear end sticking out.

-Fire and emergency workers were using the jaws of life to cut the roof of the vehicle, she said.
+Fire and emergency workers were using the jaws of life to cut open the vehicle, she said.
 The driver's side was completely in the tree and was badly damaged.

 Two fire appliances were at the scene and police and ambulance were heading toward the crash, she added.